Avar Wars: First Frankish campaign

 Before invading the Avar territory, the two armies pitched camp at Lorch near the frontier early in September.
-Clergymen accompying the army ordered fasting to win divine favor on 5 September, although Charlemagne was reluctant to fast, according to his biographer, Einhard (d.
+Clergymen accompanying the army ordered fasting to win divine favor on 5 September, although Charlemagne was reluctant to fast, according to his biographer, Einhard (d.
 840).
 For three days, the consumption of meat was prohibited and the amount of the wine available to soldiers was limited.
 The clergy were singing psalms and reciting litanies, and each priest was required to say a mass.
 The army set off for Avar territory after one week or two, presumably when news about Pippin's victory reached the camp at Lorch.
 On learning of the Frankish invasion, the Avars abandoned their fortresses at the confluence of the river Kamp with the Danube and at Cumeoberg (near present-day Krems an der Donau and Tulln an der Donau, both in Austria, respectively) without much resistance.
 The fortress at Kamp was seized and destroyed by Maginfred.
 At Cumeoberg, Charlemagne's thirteen-year-old younger son, Louis was gilded with sword for the first time, but he soon returned to Francia.
 The Franks continued their invasion reaching as far as the river Rába.
 Here, according to a later version of the Royal Frankish Annals, a pestilence broke out in Charlemagne's camp killing about 90% of their horses.
 The historian Carroll Gillmor identifies the pestilence as Eastern equine encephalitis, a contagious disease spread by mosquitos.
 Pohl argues that it is "very likely that the disease had already affected the Avar horses, which may explain why the Franks encountered no resistance" during the campaign.
 Charlemagne was to abandon the campaign in the middle of October.
 His army returned to Bavaria via Savaria (now Szombathely in Hungary), while Theoderic and Maginfred led their troops across Bohemia.